sebmate/WingHacks/README.md

 **Problem:** On many Lower VB3 instruments, the 16" or 5 1/3" drawbars are active and cannot turned down.
 In general, it is also not possible to manipulate these two missing drawbars.
 **Solution:** WWFix simply provides two virtual drawbars on the program's user interface.
 In addition, the 16" and 5 1/3" drawbars can be controlled via the 8" and 4" drawbars, as long as the "Lower 2 On" button is held pressed.
 This allows for manipulating the non-existing drawbars without having to switch to the WWFix window.

+## Additional Features:

+* Press "Ending 1" and "Ending 2" together to trigger a fade-out.
+* Press Organ Typ "A B" and "C D" together to open the VB3 VST.
+* As stated above, keep "Lower 2 On" pressed and use the Lower 8" and 4" drawbar potis to set the 16" and 5 1/3" drawbars.

 ## Installation

 To install the tool, proceed as follows: